levkp/levente.blog/content/_index.md

 I am a graduating applied computer science student from Hungary, studying in Antwerp, Belgium.
 I like reading, programming, Linux, and a hike in the great outdoors.

 I will use this website to host my blog.
-It is for people who want to get to know me, and for me to write down and organize whatever's on my mind.
+It is for people who might want to get to know me, and for me to write down and organize whatever's on my mind.

 You can contact me via
  - [Email](mailto:levente.blog.p9ovf@slmail.me) (this is an alias that forwards to my real address, but I reply from that one)